Bart's in Jail!: Production

+Development

+The episode was written by writers assistant Nick Dahan.
+The scam in the plot was inspired by an incident involving Dahan's grandmother, who received a similar message.
+Writers Cesar Mazariegos, Christine Nangle, Ryan Koh, and Joel H. Cohen contributed to the episode.
+It was executive producer Matt Selman's idea not to give the story a happy ending.

 Originally, at the end of the episode, it was revealed that Grampa had been cheating at cribbage for years to get the money that was taken by the scammer.
+There was also a deleted tag scene of Homer at a restaurant.

 The producers reached out to Neil Gaiman for visual inspiration of Loki.
 Gaiman suggested they use Arthur Rackham's "Rhinemaidens" picture for inspiration.

 Casting

-Bill Cipher (who appears in the Loki hallucination) is voiced by Gravity Falls creator Alex Hirsch.
+Bill Cipher (who appears in the Loki hallucination) is voiced by Gravity Falls creator Alex Hirsch, reprising his role for the character.
+His inclusion was an idea from Matt Selman.
 Addressing the crossover on Twitter, Alex Hirsch wrote, "From age 8-18 I didn’t miss a single Simpsons premiere.
 I read the guide until the pages fell out, memorized every line, knew the writer of each ep & could tell you the season by the size of the characters pupils.
 I’m in total disbelief that tonight I just did a cameo on the show."
 Hirsch continued on to say, "If tonight I get hit by 3 busses then lightning then fall out of a window into a truckload of mousetraps I’ll die happy.
 Thank you @TheSimpsons for inspiring me to get into animation in the first place & for this surreal honor."

+Alan Cumming, who portrayed Loki in Son of the Mask, was cast as the voice of Loki, and NFL RedZone host Scott Hanson was cast as the "Punt Zone" announcer.

+Cultural references

+Homer's dream is a reference to the 2019 film Knives Out with the Simpson family members dressed as the film's characters.
+The parody received an acknowledgement from the film's director Rian Johnson.

 Reception

 Viewing figures

-The episode was watched by 1.48 million viewers and was the highest-rated show on Animation Domination that night.
+The episode earned a 0.52 rating and was watched by 1.48 million viewers, which was the highest-rated show on Animation Domination that night.